dustinpfister/blog_posts/_posts/phaser-buttons.md

 ## 1 - what to know

-This is a post on using buttons in phaser ce, it would be a good idea to gain some background in phaser in general if you have not done so before hand, the best place for that might be the [phaser ce docs](https://photonstorm.github.io/phaser-ce/).
+This is a post on using buttons in phaser 2, it would be a good idea to gain some background in phaser in general if you have not done so before hand, the best place for that might be the [phaser 2 docs]().
 I have a [getting started post on phaser](/2017/10/04/phaser-getting-started/) that you might want to try, it would also be a good idea to learn a bit about [state machines](/2017/10/05/phaser-state-manager/), and [making sprite sheets with canvas](/2018/08/04/phaser-sprite-from-canvas/) as well.
 I will be using these things in this post, on top of buttons of course.

+## 1.1 - This is a phaser 2 post

+In this post I am using phaser 2.11.1 of [phaser](http://phaser.io)

 ## 2 - Clicker game example